Jan's Working with Windows:

 - Quick Launch

-- An area on the Taskbar to the right of the Start button, which holds shortcuts to frequently used programs.
+- An area on the Taskbar, which holds shortcuts to frequently used programs.

 - radio button